JobNmadu/Dyn4cast/README.md

 To cite package 'Dyn4cast' in publications use:

-  Job Nmadu (NA).
+  Job Nmadu (2022).
 Dyn4cast: Dynamic Forecast of Five Models and their Ensembles.
 R package version 11.11.00. https://github.com/JobNmadu/Dyn4cast